Nevada solar incentives, tax credits & rebates

 What to know about net metering in Nevada

-Nevada power companies are required to purchase a portion of their energy from customers with solar panels.
+In Nevada, power companies are required to purchase a portion of energy from customers with solar panels.
+Eligible residents are compensated at 75% of the retail rate for electricity.
 The payment comes in the form of credits on your electric bill.
-To qualify for net metering in Nevada, your system must be 25 kilowatts (kW) or less.
+To qualify, your system must be 25 kilowatts (kW) or less.

 Solar resources in Nevada